Room temperature: Health effects

-The WHO's 2018 guidelines give a strong recommendation that a minimum of 18 C is a "safe and well-balanced indoor temperature to protect the health of general populations during cold seasons", while a higher minimum may be necessary for vulnerable groups including children, the elderly, and people with cardiorespiratory disease and other chronic illnesses.
-The recommendation regarding risk of exposure to high indoor temperatures is only "conditional".
+The WHO's 2018 guidelines give a strong recommendation that a minimum of 18 C is a "safe and well-balanced indoor temperature to protect the health of general populations during cold seasons".
+A higher minimum temperature may be necessary for vulnerable groups including children, the elderly, and people with cardiorespiratory disease and other chronic illnesses.
+However, the recommendation regarding risk of exposure to high indoor temperatures is only "conditional".
 Minimal-risk high temperatures range from about 21 to 30 C depending on the region, with maximum acceptable temperatures between 25 and 32 C.

 Definitions in science and industry

-Temperature ranges are defined as room temperature for certain products and processes in industry, science, and consumer goods.
+Temperature ranges are defined as room temperature for certain products and processes in industry, science, standards, and consumer goods.
 For instance, for the shipping and storage of pharmaceuticals, the United States Pharmacopeia-National Formulary (USP-NF) defines controlled room temperature as between 20 and 25 C, with excursions between 15 and 30 C allowed, provided the mean kinetic temperature does not exceed 25 C. The European Pharmacopoeia defines it as being simply 15 to 25 C, and the Japanese Pharmacopeia defines "ordinary temperature" as 15 to 25 C, with room temperature being 1 to 30 C. Merriam-Webster gives as a medical definition a range of 15 to 25 C as being suitable for human occupancy, and at which laboratory experiments are usually performed.